ZoeB/midi-tools/midiread.md

 * Tidy up a MIDI file, to allow optional changes to it
 	* Decrease the resolution to the lowest possible for that song, down to 24 PPQN
 	* Add markers (named "In" and "Out") a bar before any part starts and a bar (or perhaps 4, to capture any tail in the sound) after it ends -- this would be useful for working with a transport control with skip-to-marker functions
-	* Explode drum track to one track per pitch -- this would work around Reaper's explosion bug entirely
+	* Explode drum track to one track per pitch -- this would work around Reaper's explosion bug
-* Convert a raw sysex message into a MIDI file containing it
+* Convert a raw sysex message into a MIDI file (format 0) containing it